lizkaufman/go_first_taste/README.md

 # First taste of using Go

-This is my first practical experience getting to grips with the basics of Go with Jake Clarkson alongside the School of Code cohort 4 (thanks Jake!).
+This is my first practical experience getting to grips with the basics of Go during Jake Clarkson's workshop on 2 Dec 2020 alongside the School of Code cohort 4 (thanks Jake!).

 ### Files: